MOTOROLA

 DISPATCHER Series (1947-53)

 Motorola's first one-piece car type FM two way radio was the "Dispatcher" model, introduced in 1947 as an "economy" radio, manufactured through approximately 1952.
 This model was also offered in a motorcycle version, accomplished by separating the internal chassis units so that the transmitter and power supply chassis was on one side of the rear wheel in its own box, and the receiver was on the other side.
+The appearance is exactly like that shown below for the "Research" radios.
 This was a 6 Volt vibrator powered radio with a 10 Watt transmitter.
 The "Solocycle" control head consisted of a standard hammertone gray mobile speaker housing, but with volume and squelch knobs placed on top.
 The microphone jack was extended separately from the control cable and mounted underneath the fuel tank (much later radios would feature the microphone jack on the head itself.)
 The microphone was a special Shure CB-12 series mounted on a convenient spot on the fuel tank area or the handlebars, in a rubberized claw-shaped holder.
 There was no hang-up stud on the rear of the microphone.

 There was also a "Servicar" radio package and control head, where the radio package was in a single housing as shown below and mounted in the trunk of the three-wheeler.
 The Servicar control head is shown below under "Research" models, as the 5V Dispatcher and Research radios shared the same control heads (but not the same cables.)
 The Dispatcher 5V series was made in low band and high band versions, although it was initially offered only in a VHF high band configuration to accommodate the FCC's 1946 edict that new police radio systems were to be issued high band licenses absent a showing of need to still use low band.